 Tips, Tricks, and Alterations

-- Make it Ahead: The smashed pea mixture can be made ahead of time and stores wonderfully.
-Keep it in an airtight container in the fridge for up to 3 days, or freeze it for longer storage.
-Just defrost overnight in the refrigerator and give it a quick stir before serving.
+Storage: Store the pea spread in an airtight container in the refrigerator for up to 3 days.
+It also freezes well for longer storage.
+Defrost overnight in the refrigerator and give it a quick stir before serving.
+The color may darken slightly over time, but the flavor stays good.

 Recipe